rahullakshmana/Rahul_AI-Enhanced-Engagement-Tracker-for-Young-Learners_Infosys_Internship_Oct2024/README.md

-**B) Image_Template**: Searches for specific patterns or objects within an image using template matching.
+**L) Image_Template**: Searches for specific patterns or objects within an image using template matching.

 - **Input:**